formlio/forml/docs/workflow.rst

 ForML is providing a convenient API for defining complex Pipelines using simple notation based on two main pipeline
 entities:

-- *Operators* that can be seen as pipeline plugins implementing specific ML techniques.
+- *Operators* are high level pipeline macros that can be composed together and eventually expand into the task graph.
 - *Actors* as the low level primitives forming the graph vertices.

 Each ForML pipeline has dual *train* vs *apply* mode for implementing the specific scenarios of supervised learning.